replit/blog/posts/intro-cecilia-zinniti.md

 cover: https://blog.repl.it/images/intros/cecilia.jpg
 categories: news
 ---
-# Introducing Cecilia Zinniti as Replit's General Counsel and Head of Business Development

 We're so excited to announce that Cecilia Zinniti will be joining the Replit executive team as General Counsel and Head of Business Development.

 What does that mean?
 Who is she?
 Take a minute to get to know Cecilia in her own words!